AshleyDhevalall/anythingllm-demo/README.md

 # AnythingLLM Demo
 The objective of this article is to run large language models locally to analyze local docs.
-In this use case we analyze Shakespeare's Romeo And Juliet.
+In this use case we analyze the Romeo And Juliet play by William Shakespeare.

 ## What is AnythingLLM?